Resources

 The Snowdrop Tree by Ema Lou Rowe

-BOOK: How to help a child through bereavement; a story with outdoor activities for adults and children to share
+NOVEL/STORY: How to help a child through bereavement; a story with outdoor activities for adults and children to share.

 Change, Loss and Bereavement in Highland